Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Methodology

 \subsection{Spectroscopic sample selection}

 The galaxy sample analyzed in this work is drawn from the DAWN JWST Archive (DJA \footnote{\url{https://dawn-cph.github.io/dja/blog/2025/05/01/nirspec-merged-table-v4/} }), which is an online public repository including the most recent JWST data products.
 In particular, we considered the latest version (v4.4) of the DJA spectroscopic catalog (DJA-Spec, \Citealt{valentino25}, \footnote{\url{doi:10.5281/zenodo.15472354}}), which includes spectroscopic observations and best-fit spectroscopic redshifts obtained from the Early Release Science (ERS) surveys to the most recent surveys performed in Cycle 3 with public data, such as CAPERS.
-We included the data taken in six different fields, including EGS, GOODS-SOUTH, GOODS-NORTH, UDS, and COSMOS, which were originally part of the CANDELS fields \citep{grogin11,koekemoer11}, with the addition of the field covering the background of the galaxy cluster Abell2744, which was part of the Hubble Frontier Fields \citep{lotz14,coe15}.
-The main advantage of these fields is that they were the first targets of JWST imaging and spectroscopic observations.
-The spectra were taken by several surveys during the last three years, the largest of which include CEERS (ERS-1345; \Citealt{finkelstein23,finkelstein25}), GLASS (ERS-1324 and DDT-2756; \Citealt{treu22,mascia24}), JADES (GTO-1180, 1210, GO-3215; \Citealt{bunker24,eisenstein25}), UNCOVER (GO-2561; \Citealt{bezanson24}), RUBIES (GO-4233, \Citealt{degraaff25}), and CAPERS (GO-6368).
-In these fields, deep, multiwavelength JWST imaging is also available from the same surveys.
+We included the data taken in six different fields, including EGS, GOODS-SOUTH, GOODS-NORTH, UDS, and COSMOS, which were originally part of the CANDELS fields \citep{grogin11,koekemoer11}, with the addition of the field covering the background of the galaxy cluster Abell2744, which was part of the Hubble Frontier Fields \citep{coe15,lotz17}, and the adjacent GLASS field \citep{treu22}.
+The $5 \sigma$ depth of the imaging surveys (using a $0.1 \arcsec /$ radius circular aperture) ranges between m$_{AB}=$ $28$ and $30$ in F444W, specifically $\sim 28$ in COSMOS and UDS \citep{shuntov25,donnan24}, $\sim 29$ in EGS \citep{finkelstein23}, and $\sim 30$ in the GOODS fields and GLASS \citep{harvey25,treu22}.
+The spectra were taken by several surveys during the first three cycles, the largest of which include CEERS (ERS-1345; \Citealt{finkelstein23,finkelstein25}), GLASS (ERS-1324 and DDT-2756; \Citealt{treu22,mascia24}), JADES (GTO-1180, 1210, GO-3215; \Citealt{bunker24,eisenstein25}), UNCOVER (GO-2561; \Citealt{bezanson24}), RUBIES (GO-4233, \Citealt{degraaff25}), and CAPERS (GO-6368, P.I.
+M.Dickinson).
+In these fields, deep, multiwavelength JWST-NIRCam imaging is also available from the same surveys.